The Value of DSSI

 SB: By sticking to our principles as an organization.
 We provide outrageous customer service by committing ourselves to quality, excellence and integrity.
 By doing these things, we are often seen as a team member of our customers’ organizations.
 When we can help our customers improve efficiencies, uncover savings opportunities, and help them scale, that all has a positive impact on their caregivers and their residents.

-ES: Again, it is our focus on fully utilizing the DSSI technology to drive efficiencies, using our AI and next gen tools to optimize formularies, and identifying change management opportunities through our Spend Management data.
+ES: Again, it is our focus on fully utilizing the DSSI technology to drive efficiencies, using our proprietary artifical intelligence and next gen tools to optimize formularies and identifying change management opportunities through our Spend Management data.
 Additionally, we can help with that tailspend on contracted or purchased services.
-It’s that 20% that no one’s paying attention to: telecom, technology, waste management or insurance spend or all these other things that are outside of the Procurement department and may fall within Risk or Legal departments.
+It’s that 20% that no one’s paying attention to: telecom, technology, waste management or insurance spend or all these other things that are outside of the procurement department and may fall within the risk or legal departments.
 We’re developing programs to mitigate this, because we have the team to do it.
-Providers and suppliers can take advantage of these programs as a procurement customer to drive savings.
+Providers and suppliers can take advantage of these programs as a DSPS customer to drive savings and overall visibility.